ibm-ecosystem-engineering/Watson-NLP/Deploy-to-Watson-Serving/README.md

 spec:
   modelType:
     name: watson-nlp
-  path: $PATHTOMODEL
+  path: $PATH-TO-MODEL
   storage:
     s3:
-      secretKey: $KEY
+      secretKey: $BUCKET
       bucket: $BUCKET
 EOF
 ```
 Note:
-- Replace $PREDICTOR with any unique name for the predictor
+- Replace `$PREDICTOR` with any unique name for the predictor.
-- Replace $PATHTOMODEL with the folder path in the bucket where your model is stored.
+- Replace `$PATH-TO-MODEL` with the folder path inside the bucket.
-- Replace $KEY with the name you picked in previous step.
-- Replace $BUCKET with the name of your COS bucket.
+- Replace `$BUCKET` with the name of the COS bucket.

-Once the model is successfully loaded, you'll see the status of the model is "Loaded", when checked with the following command:
+Once the model is successfully loaded, you'll see the status of the model is `Loaded`, when checked with the following command:
 ```
 oc get predictor
 ```